 This imbalance has been exacerbated in recent years as more ex-pats leave than arrive in Hong Kong.

-So to help you sell a second-hand car in Hong Kong as quickly as possible, we’re going to cover the following pointers:
+So to help you sell a car in Hong Kong as quickly as possible, we’re going to cover the following pointers:

 - Who to target